dhellmann/pymotw-3/source/argparse/index.rst

 In the examples so far, the list of arguments given to the parser has come from a list passed in explicitly, or were taken implicitly from :data:`sys.argv`.
-Passing the list explicitly is useful when using :mod:`argparse` to process command line-like instructions that do not come from the command line (such as in a configuration file).
+Passing the list explicitly is useful when using :mod:`argparse` to process command-line-like instructions that do not come from the command-line (such as in a configuration file).

 .. include:: argparse_with_shlex.py